 Am I qualified?

-The minimum requirement of entry is that candidates must have at least four years of full-time work experience in a professional horticultural environment, at least one of which should be in a supervisory role or a position of relevant responsibility as well as a full Level 3 qualification in horticulture, such as the RHS Level 3 Diploma or a National Diploma.
+- At least four years of full-time work experience in horticulture, at least one of which should be in a supervisory role or a position of relevant responsibility

 How will I be assessed?

 Most assessments are carried out on the Virtual Learning Environment where work is submitted to Unit Assessors and feedback is provided.
 Most assessments are approximately six weeks in duration allowing you to fit your study around your life and work.

 The only time you are required to attend in person is in year three for Unit 7, the Applied Knowledge Assessment, which will be held at one of our RHS Gardens in the UK.
 As mentioned above, there are also optional two-day workshops which take place at the start of each year.

 MHort candidates have access to all four RHS libraries in the UK, in addition to a bespoke selection of e-books and online academic journals to assist with the study.
 An online subscription to Horticulture Week magazine is also available.

 RHS Student membership is provided for all MHort candidates, giving free access to all RHS Gardens, a subscription to The Garden magazine, discounted rates on RHS Show tickets and access to RHS advisory teams among many other benefits.

 Fellow MHort candidates will add to your professional network across the globe.
 MHort alumni often cite this as one of the most significant benefits of the programme.

 Applications for 2020 are now open